WDI-Woodstock-Lucy/ChicagoNeighborhoodApp/README.md

 ![blocktrotter_logo](github_images/blocktrotter_logo.png)

 ##Synopsis
-Blocktrotter is a web-application that helps visitors and residents better explore some of the dozens of neighborhoods in the city of Chicago.
+Blocktrotter is a application (using Rails and Javascript) that helps visitors and residents better explore some of the dozens of neighborhoods in the city of Chicago.
 With Yelp and Foursquare recommendations, Blocktrotter gives users the best options for their trip.

+##Using Multiple APIs
+Blocktrotter pulls data from the [Foursquare](https://developer.foursquare.com/) & [Yelp](https://www.yelp.com/developers/documentation) (actually using the [Yelp Gem](https://github.com/Yelp/yelp-ruby)) APIs.

 User Stories